1travelintexan/Ajax-Hogwarts/README.md

 Then run the following code in the terminal to make our API start working:

+//This starts a server based on the key: value pairs in your db.json file
+//and allows us to make GET and POST requests to it

 ```bash
 $ json-server --watch db.json --port 8000
 ```